 NON-PEER REVIEWED PUBLICATIONS

-Howell, Sabrina T. (with Will Cong and Ran Zhang).
-2017.
-"The Impact of Delay in Going Public: Evidence from China”
+"The Impact of Delay in Going Public: Evidence from China.”
+With Will Cong and Ran Zhang.

 I am an Assistant Professor of Finance at NYU's Stern School of Business, and a Faculty Research Fellow at the National Bureau of Economic Research (NBER).
 My research and teaching focus on entrepreneurial finance, innovation, fintech, energy, and China.